Hi! I'm Kayla. I am an undergraduate student at MIT studying biology and medical anthropology.

 I love tutoring; I have been teaching, mentoring, and tutoring for almost 7 years.
-In high school, I first found a love for education when I saw how much my sister struggled in school.
-I wanted to help her all the time and I realized that classmates of mine and other students in general really benefited from one-on-one academic attention from someone they could relate to .
+In high school, I first found a love for education when I watched my sister struggled in school.
+I realized that she, classmates of mine, and other students, in general, really benefit from one-on-one academic attention from someone they could relate to.
 So, I became a tutor on my high school's campus working with all grade levels, primarily in math.
 I also volunteered doing homework help at my local library after school, teaching all grade levels (K-12) in a variety of subjects.
 I went on to be a private tutor for one summer teaching middle school math to two 6th grade clients.
 I also worked for one summer as an Assistant Instructor with Galileo Learning teaching Intro Java programming to middle school students.
 When I left home to move to MIT, I worked with Tutoring Plus Cambridge creating STEM enrichment curriculum and tutoring middle school students.
-I also joined Amphibious Achievement, a dual athletic-academic program.
-With them, I am a mentor and a tutor to low-income high school students and I previously served as the Director of College Counseling.
-In that role, I created curriculum to teach groups of high school juniors and seniors SAT prep; in addition, we worked with them from start to finish on their college applications with everything from making a college list to financial aid and scholarships.
+I also joined an academic service student organization in campus.
+Through that, mentored and tutored to low-income high school students and I served as the Director of College Counseling.
+In that role, I created curriculum to teach groups of high school juniors and seniors SAT prep.
+Additionally, we worked with them from start to finish on their college applications with everything from making a college list to financial aid and scholarships.

 I know that I wouldn't be where I am today without my parents, great teachers, and anyone else who helped me along the way.
 I want to be able to help, even just a little bit.
 I love teaching and I love working with students and I love watching others realize their own potential.
 I hope that you can get a sense of my great passion for education from this personal statement, and I hope that you find the best fit for whatever you need support with.